 For more information, contact Steve Long, Community Development Coordinator, at 319-356-5250 or email@example.com.

 Commercial Lot For Sale - 2229 Muscatine Avenue

 Towncrest Financial Incentives / Urban Renewal Plan

-The City’s Economic Development Coordinator has prepared an urban renewal plan for the Towncrest area that includes implementation of a Tax-Incentive Financing (TIF) district and funding for façade improvements as well as for new construction or reconstruction of existing commercial spaces.
+The City’s Economic Development Division has prepared an urban renewal plan for the Towncrest area that includes implementation of a Tax-Incentive Financing (TIF) district and funding for façade improvements as well as for new construction or reconstruction of existing commercial spaces.

 Towncrest Area Commercial Real Estate Inventory Form

 The City wants to put people who are interested in investing in the Towncrest area – such as developers, retailers, small businesses, and nonprofit organizations – in touch with Towncrest-area property owners who are interested in selling or leasing their commercial property, or in selling land they own that could be developed.
 If you’re interested, please fill out and submit the following form.